INVESTOR HREDD PRECISION TOOLS

 14. Does Not Make Information on Audits, Complaints, or Compliance Public

-Does the scheme require certified entities (members) to publicly disclose their audits and remedial action plans?
+Does the initiative require adhering entities to publicly disclose their audits and remedial action plans?

 ❐ Yes